hyperboly/blog.hyperboly.net/content/posts/rants/state-of-mun-in-taiwan.md

 This train of thought is how I imagine MUN people to think.
 Not just MUN people, but debaters too.
 How do I know?
 Because I think this too.
-I don't care how much people deny it, when you speak with high syllable count words, you are acting smart.
+I don't care how much people deny it, when you have too many syllables in every 2 words you say, you are acting smart.
-Local school participation in international MUNs are low because of this high entry due to language barriers.
+Local school participation in international MUNs are low because of this high entry language barriers.

 ### Second Problem
 I don't know how it started, but local schools had a demand for MUNs.